naturalatlas/migrat/README.md

     // release any global lock acquired by the `lock` function.
     unlock: function(callback) { /* ... */ },

     // OPTIONAL.
+Invoked at the very beginning of a run before any
+    // locks are acquired or state is read.
+Use this to establish any
+    // connections needed by `fetchState`, `storeState`, `lock`,
+    // `unlock`, and `context`.
+    initialize: function(callback) { /* ... */ },

+    // OPTIONAL.
+Callback executed right before all
+    // queued migrations are executed.
+    beforeRun: function(runlist, callback) { /* ... */ },

+    // OPTIONAL.
 Callback executed before each migration.
     beforeEach: function(runlist_item, callback) { /* ... */ },